Lets-Parti/parti-functions/README.md

 ## POST: `/events`

-Creates a new event.
+**Creates a new event**.
 In order to use this endpoint, you must authorize with a bearer token given through login.
 This will create a new event in the Firestore database.

 Example Body: